 - eating well

-- being honest about your feelings
+- being honest about your feelings with family and friends

 - talking to someone you feel you can trust – your partner, a family member or a friend

-- finding ways to relax.
+- trying to find ways to relax.

-Alcohol, drugs and mental health
+Alcohol, drugs and your mental health

 Support from family and friends